 - There is already a long history of tales which end in sudden death.
 Take Fitcher’s Bird, a tale collected by the Brothers Grimm.
 The final sentence: ‘And since nobody could get out, they were all burned to death’.

-It’d be easy to think the bit where Mary slaughters her husband is ‘the battle scene’, but it’s not, really.
-There’s no battle in that.
+It’d be easy to think the bit where Mary slaughters her husband is ‘the big struggle scene’, but it’s not, really.
+There’s no big struggle in that.
 She comes at him from behind.
-For storytelling purposes, the battle scene comes after a plan has been concocted and mostly carried out.
-Thus, the ‘battle scene’ in this story comprises the sequence in which the policemen hum and ha about whether or not they should go ahead an eat the lamb, with Mary encouraging them to eat.
-Mary wins that battle of words and manners.
+For storytelling purposes, the big struggle scene comes after a plan has been concocted and mostly carried out.
+Thus, the ‘big struggle scene’ in this story comprises the sequence in which the policemen hum and ha about whether or not they should go ahead an eat the lamb, with Mary encouraging them to eat.
+Mary wins that big struggle of words and manners.

 The story ends when Mary giggles to herself from the next room.
 She has concluded she’s getting away with murder.